JoakimOL/Ttm4135-compendium/src/08-otherpublickeycrypto.md

 ## Why does it work?{#sec:elgamal:why}
 The sender knows the ephemeral private key _k_.
 The receiver knows the static private key _x_.
-Both sender and recipient can compute the diffie-hellmann value for the two public keys $C_1 = g^k
+Both sender and recipient can compute the Diffie-Hellman value for the two public keys $C_1 = g^k
 \mod p$ and $y =g^x \mod p$.
 The value $y^k \mod p = C_1^x \mod p$ is used as a mask for the message _m_ that pushes the value to another value in that group.